-Today, it’s time to hone up your Romanian language skills with some words that you will most likely use during your stay here, even if you’re only visiting for a few days.
+Today, it’s time to hone up your Romanian language skills with some easy words that you will most likely use during your stay here, even if you’re only visiting for a few days.

 These might help you when interacting with locals, give you bragging rights in front of your friends (“I speak Romanian!“) and maybe even twist your tongue a little, just for fun.

 From learning to say Hello and Thank You in Romanian, to asking for directions and other things like that, just read on and take notes (or not – your choice).